© All Rights Reserved Hien

 |From airport||Prepaid coupon purchased at the airport|

 Unfortunately the bad apples amongst the taxis usually concentrate in touristy and busy areas.
 Many taxis in these places will ask for a flat fare (usually marked higher than it would be) especially during rush hours.
 Insist on using the meter as all city taxis must use the meter, by official regulations.

 If you managed to get a taxi to use the meter, don't let your guard down yet.
 Pay attention to the meter as some dishonest drivers are known to have calibrated the meter to run faster than it should.
 Apart from looking at the taxi odometer (mileometer), another way to track the distance travelled is to count the number of street light posts the taxi had driven past.
 Stand-alone street lights (not those on utility poles) in Malaysia are usually placed about 50 metres apart, so a passing of two street lights after the first one (on a junction-less road) equals to about 100 metres.
 Unscrupulous taxi drivers may also resort to make their meter reading 'jump' by a few ringgit when the passenger is not looking at the meter.

-Those using Apple based IOS or Android based gadgets could also download 2 free apps - the TaxiMonger and MyTeksi to make hailing a cab less stressful.
-The two apps will let you book a cab and report your experience direct to the authorities.
+If you're using a smartphone, install one of these free apps: TaxiMonger and MyTeksi.
+They help hailing a cab less stressful.
+The apps will let you book a cab and report your experience direct to the authorities.
 RM2 booking fee applies.

 Biking, even less so than getting around on foot, is not a good idea, unless you like sweating and keeping your eye on the road all the time instead of the surrounding buildings.